The Pixel 3 Is Proof That Google Doesn't Care About Hardware

 Advertisement

-Then there’s the Pixel 3's screen 5.5-inch 2160 x 1080 OLED screen.
+Then there’s the Pixel 3's 5.5-inch 2160 x 1080 OLED screen.
 Compared to the 5.8-inch 2960 x 1440 display on the Galaxy S9, Samsung’s screen not only offers a higher pixel density, but it’s brighter and more vibrant as well.
 On top of that, like the iPhone, the Pixel 3 doesn’t have expandable storage or a headphone jack.
 So what are you paying for?
 Some black paint inside the USB-C port, wireless charging (a feature that should have been on last year’s Pixel 2), and a fancy soft-touch micro-etched glass back?
 The math just doesn’t add up.

 But what’s annoying is that as amazing as Google’s computational photography and HDR+ mode are, the Pixel 3 could be an even better picture taker if Google truly embraced the dual camera trend.
 It’s maddening because Google’s use of dual front-facing cams on the Pixel 3 for capturing super wide angle selfies demonstrates that the company is aware of the potential benefits of multiple cameras.
 And yet, on the back of the Pixel 3, one cam is all you get.